-- From the Ashes of 1947: Reimagining Punjab (Cambridge University Press, forthcoming).
+- From the Ashes of 1947: Reimagining Punjab (Cambridge University Press, 2018).

 - Coming to Coventry: Stories from the South Asian Pioneers (Coventry: The Herbert, 2006).

-- ‘Dreams, Memories and Legacies: Partitioning India’ in Routledge Handbook of Contemporary India, ed Knut Jacobsen (Routledge, 2015)
+- ‘Dreams, Memories and Legacies: Partitioning India’, In Knut A. Jacobsen (ed) Routledge Handbook of Contemporary India (Routledge, 2015), pp.21-34.

-- “Partition and the Absence of Communal Violence in Malerkotla”, in I. Talbot (ed.)
-The Deadly Embrace: Religion, Politics and Violence in the Indian Subcontinent 1947-2002 (Karachi: OUP, 2007)
+- ‘Partition and the Absence of Communal Violence in Malerkotla’, In Ian Talbot (ed.)
+The Deadly Embrace: Religion, Politics and Violence in the Indian Subcontinent 1947-2002 (Oxford University Press, 2007), p.16-35.

 - ‘Revive the Past to Protect the Future’, Asian Affairs, May 2016.

-- ‘The coming of the jet age: women, advertising and tourism in Pakistan.’
-The News on Sunday, 23 November 2014. http://tns.thenews.com.pk/the-coming-of-the-jet-age/#.VHT8vIfSeHk
+- ‘The coming of the jet age: women, advertising and tourism in Pakistan’, The News on Sunday, 23 November 2014.

-- ‘Recovering history through nostalgia’ The News on Sunday, 24 August 2014. http://tns.thenews.com.pk/recovering-history-through-nostalgia/#.VCAUvecpOHl
+- ‘Recovering history through nostalgia’, The News on Sunday August 24, 2014.

-- Foreward.
-Kiyotaka Sato, Life Story of Mr Sarup Singh and Mrs Gurmit Kaur, (Research Centre for the History of Religious and Cultural Diversity, Meiji University, Tokyo, 2012).
+- Kiyotaka Sato, Life Story of Mr Sarup Singh and Mrs Gurmit Kaur, (Research Centre for the History of Religious and Cultural Diversity, Meiji University, Tokyo, 2012).